welcloud-io/wio-tutorial-serverless-app-with-sam/readme.md

 * Open template.sam.yaml file
 * Explore the template file
 * Open the landing page function that will be deployed 'landing-page-function/landing_page_function.py'
-* Add 'sam-app-00' in the Command of the _deploy.sh tab that was opened previously
+* Add 'sam-app-00' in the Command field of the _deploy.sh tab that was opened previously
 * Click the 'Run' button at the top left of this tab
 * You should see the app deploying with messages in the tab
 * When done open a new AWS Console (From Cloud9 - AWS Cloud9 [up-left] / Go to your dashboard)